 - What’s my investment “style?”
 Can you tolerate a little risk or do you want to “play it safe?”
 Are you only interested in long-term investments or do you prefer to mix it up with some short-term products?
 Do you have a particular interest in certain types of investments?
 Think about what makes the most sense to you and how you’d prefer to spread out your dollars.

-- What do I need from my broker or financial advisor?
+- What do I need from my broker or investment adviser?
 Do you have a lot of investment experience, or are you new to investing?
 Do you prefer to always meet in person?
 Do you have any special circumstances?
 Think about what you really want from a broker or financial advisor, and consider meeting with a few before you choose.

 - What do I still need to learn?
 What do I really understand about investing and the investment industry, and what do I really need to know?
 If you don’t really understand some investment products or strategies, you should look for a broker who is able to explain it to you in language you understand—but you should be doing you own research, too.

-Get in Touch with Skilled Investment Loss Lawyers
+Get in Touch with Skilled Investment Loss Attorneys

-For help with loss recovery after an investment scam, please reach out to an experienced investment fraud attorney with Meyer Wilson today.
-We have represented more than 800 investors across the nation in stockbroker mediation, arbitration, and litigation claims, and we look forward to putting our skills, knowledge, and experience to work for you.
+For help with loss recovery after an investment scam, please reach out to an experienced investor claims attorney with Meyer Wilson today.
+We have represented more than 1,000 investors across the nation in arbitration and litigation claims, and we look forward to putting our skills, knowledge, and experience to work for you.
 To schedule a free consultation, give us a call or fill out our confidential online contact form for more information.